szegedai/ambitus-rat-behaviour-dataset/README.md

-## Patkanyok Repository
+## Ambitus-rat-behaviour-dataset Repository

-This repository contains the `Patkanyok` project, which is designed for managing and analyzing data related to rats.
+This repository contains the `ambitus-rat-behaviour-dataset` project, which is designed for managing and analyzing data related to rats.
 It includes scripts, datasets, and documentation to facilitate research and experimentation.

 ### Folder Structure
 - **data/**: Contains datasets used in the project.